anmolBhullar/anmolbhullar.github.io/_posts/2017-06-13-ortho-manifold.md

 ---
 layout: post
 title: How the set of n by n orthogonal matrices forms a lie group.
+summary: Some knowledge of linear algebra and basic group theory is required!
 ---

 Preface: This article is the beginning of a series of articles about